PseudoDevs/IamGhost/FATAL8.md

-Last updated: 2024-04-02 12:44:16
+Last updated: 2024-04-02 12:46:20
-Random Quote: Friends are the siblings God never gave us. - Mencius
+Random Quote: It's supposed to be automatic, but actually you have to push this button. - John Brunner